Benjamin Franklin: Common-law marriage to Deborah Read

 At age 17 in 1723, Franklin proposed to 15-year-old Deborah Read while a boarder in the Read home.
 At that time, Deborah's mother was wary of allowing her young daughter to marry Franklin, who was on his way to London at Governor Keith's request, and also because of his financial instability.
 Her own husband had recently died, and she declined Franklin's request to marry her daughter.

 Franklin travelled to London, and after he failed to communicate as expected with Deborah and her family, they interpreted his long silence as a breaking of his promises.
 At the urging of her mother, Deborah married a potter named John Rogers on August 5, 1725.
 John soon fled to Barbados with her dowry in order to avoid debts and prosecution.
-Since Rogers' fate was unknown, bigamy laws prevented Deborah from remarrying.
+Since Rogers's fate was unknown, bigamy laws prevented Deborah from remarrying.

 Franklin returned in 1726 and resumed his courtship of Deborah.
 They established a common-law marriage on September 1, 1730.
 They took in his recently acknowledged illegitimate young son and raised him in their household.
 They had two children together.
 Their son, Francis Folger Franklin, was born in October 1732 and died of smallpox in 1736.
 Their daughter, Sarah "Sally" Franklin, was born in 1743 and eventually married Richard Bache.
 (Note: Major General Hugh L. Scott was a descendant of Franklin.
 The family line ran from Scott to Elizabeth Hodge (mother) to Sarah Bache (grandmother) to Dr. William Bache (great-grandfather) to Sarah Franklin Bache (great-great grandmother) to Franklin (great-great-great grandfather.))

 Deborah's fear of the sea meant that she never accompanied Franklin on any of his extended trips to Europe; another possible reason why they spent much time apart is that he may have blamed her for possibly preventing their son Francis from being inoculated against the disease that subsequently killed him.
 Deborah wrote to him in November 1769, saying she was ill due to "dissatisfied distress" from his prolonged absence, but he did not return until his business was done.
 Deborah Read Franklin died of a stroke on December 14, 1774, while Franklin was on an extended mission to Great Britain; he returned in 1775.